Payouts API

 When your service receives a webhook notification, it must return a 200 HTTP status code.
 Peach Payments sends notifications using the URL-encoded query string format via HTTP POST.
 If your service does not return a 200 HTTP status code, the webhook service considers the notification delivery as failed and retries sending the notification later.

-Peach Payments sends webhooks for the following events:
+Peach Payments sends webhooks for the following payout events:

 - Processing